drghirlanda/alex/Docs/AlexManual.md

 Table: A simple `Phases.csv` to teach a discrimination between stimuli Red and White, and then test responding to Pink.
-Note that the S2 field can be left empty if the probability of S2 presentation is 0. \label{phases}
+Note that the S2 field can be left empty if probability of S2 presentation is 0. \label{phases}

 [^1]: In this manual, we use tables to display design files in a readable form.
 These files, however, are actually